-This furnace may be installed in either direct vent or nondirect vent applications.
-In non-direct vent applications, when intake air will be drawn into the furnace from the surrounding space, the indoor air quality must be considered.
-Guidelines listed in Combustion, Dilution and Ventilation Air section must be followed.
+This gas furnace may be installed in either direct vent or non-direct vent applications.
+In non-direct vent applications, when intake air will be drawn into the furnace from the surrounding space, the indoor air quality must be considered and guidelines listed in Combustion, Dilution and Ventilation Air section must be followed

-Use the following steps when installing the unit in Direct Vent applications, where combustion air is taken from outdoors and flue gases are discharged outdoors.
+Follow the next two steps when installing the unit in Direct Vent applications, where combustion air is taken from outdoors and flue gases are discharged outdoors.
 The provided air intake screen must not be used in direct vent applications (outdoors).

-- Use cement or a sheet metal screw to secure the intake pipe to the inlet air connector. - Route piping to outside of structure.
-Continue with installation following instructions given in general guide lines for piping terminations and intake and exhaust piping terminations for direct vent sections.
-Refer to Table 7A through Table 7C for pipe sizes.
+- 1. Use transition solvent cement or a sheet metal screw to secure the intake pipe to the inlet air connector. - Route piping to outside of structure.
+Continue with installation following instructions given in general guide lines for piping terminations and in intake and exhaust piping terminations for direct vent sections.
+Refer to Table 5A through Table 5C for pipe sizes.